 “Distributor must make no representations regarding the SAP Products except as consistent with SAP’s Documentation or as SAP may otherwise approve in writing.”

 This is the second clause where it changed right after the first sentence.
-In the first case, SAP introduces an entity called “SAP Group,” which changes the meaning of the first sentence.
-Now here, what begins with a statement about the approval of the SAP Logo, which seems innocuous enough, is followed by the broadest possible restriction.
+In the first case, SAP introduces an entity called “SAP Group,” which changes the first sentence’s meaning.
+Now here, what begins with a statement about the SAP Logo’s approval, which seems innocuous enough, is followed by the broadest possible restriction.
 SAP’s documentation could be interpreted to mean either technical documentation or marketing documentation.
 It is entirely open-ended.

 Termination for Good Cause

 SAP has an enormous number of clauses or provisions in its partnership agreement.
 They cover a seemingly unending number of scenarios.
 And if any of them are not met, then SAP can terminate the partnership as is described by this clause.

 b) Breach of other provisions.
 A Party does not comply with any provision of any part of this Agreement other than those referred to in this Article 9 no. 1a) (Non-Payment), 2a) (Repeated Non-Payment) and 2b) (Breach of material provisions) unless the non-compliance is capable of remedy and is remedied within thirty days of the other Party giving notice.